-From hotel management to automation features, tourism has been reimagined to fit mobile and diverse vacationers.
-Yet, these new digital travel trends impact industries beyond tourism.
+From hotel management to automation features, the tourism industry is changing rapidly.
+Yet, these new digital travel trends 2021 impact industries beyond tourism.
 More and more vacationers find themselves shopping or connecting with brands in new ways throughout their travels.

-In this article, Tenba Group, the Chinese digital marketing agency of your choice, presents the top seven digital travel trends – from the point of travel service providers – you should know about.
+In this article, Tenba Group, the Chinese digital marketing agency of your choice, presents the top seven online travel trends 2021 – from the point of travel service providers and tour operators – you should know about.
 This includes how to market to Chinese tourists!

 - Online Blogs & Forums